-Best Indoor Birthday Party Places for Kids Downtown and South Side
+Best Indoor Birthday Party Places in Chicago for Kids: Downtown and South Side

 All the favorites at this giant family fun warehouse will be available including a wide menu of options for play, food, and activities.
 You get food (slightly-elevated versions of party fare like burgers, pizza, wings, and fries), drinks, and ice cream (you bring the cake), plus party staff, credits for games, and private time in a fun zone of your kiddo’s choice: bowling, inflatables, soccer, or the sports court.
 During the COVID-19 pandemic, Razzmatazz will be limiting party sizes.